Company name: Uber

-Previously, Uber have this thing called the guarantee hourly rate for rush hours.
+Previously, Uber has this thing called the guarantee hourly rate for rush hours.

-It was quite happening and in order to get all of those incentives, I wake up everyday around 5am just so that I can leave house before 6am to start Ubering.
+It was quite happening and in order to get all of those incentives, I wake up every day around 5 am just so that I can leave the house before 6 am to start Ubering.